This guide covers the basic things you need to do to get started with Merge.

 Activate Your Merge Portal Account

 Send a notification to the Merge portal administrators to have your account created and activated.
+If you joined an organization while registering for a new account, contact that organization’s administrators.
 They will use the Identity account created above to create an account for you on the Merge Portal.
 Speak with your project leader for up-to-date information on how best to contact them.

-Until your account is activated, you’ll see that you do not have access to any projects on the portal.
-You can login, but you will not have access to anything so pages in Launch will be content-free.
+Until your account is activated, you’ll see that you do not have access to any information on the portal.
+You can login, but you will not have access to any information within the portal.
+So pages in Launch will show nothing, or an access error.

 Once your account has been activated, your data will load and you are ready to start using Merge!